Substance Abuse and Addiction Treatment Resources in Richardson

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 If you have decided to deal with your substance misuse disorder, detox is probably the first step.
 Trying to detox on your own can be dangerous, as the body and mind can react in unpredictable ways when withdrawing substances from the body.
 The best thing to do is attend a drug detox program overseen by experts.
 You will be shocked at how much better you feel once your system is free of any trace of substances.
-The professionals who work at detox centers have helped countless people just like you.
+The professionals who work in detox centers have helped countless people just like you.
 Even though the road is sure to be difficult, knowing that you have a solid source of support will help you immensely.

 Recovery Meetings Near You